Investor compensation

 Who is not eligible for investor compensation?

-Certain persons and entities are not eligible for investor compensation.
-These are:
+Certain individuals and entities are not eligible for investor compensation.
+They are:

-- Professional market players and investors such as banks, insurers, pension funds and government bodies.
+• Professional market parties and investors such as banks, insurers, pension funds and government bodies.

 Dutch investor compensation scheme

-The Dutch investor compensation scheme is available to investors who invest through a Dutch financial institution, such as a bank, an investment firm or a manager of investment institutions that is also allowed to manage individual portfolios.
-Financial corporations are banks, investment firms and investment fund managers that are also authorized to manage private assets.
+The Dutch investor compensation scheme is available to investors investing through a Dutch financial institution.
+Such as a bank, an investment firm or a manager of investment institutions licensed to manage individual portfolios.
 This can be a financial institution based in the Netherlands or a European branch of a Dutch financial institution.

 Foreign investor compensation